benkeser/slapnap/slapnap_documentation.md

 ## Viewing report in browser {#sec:webbrowse}

 To have the results viewable in a web browser execute the following command^[In this command, we use the escape character `\` to break the command over multiple lines, which will work on Linux and Mac OS.
-In Windows Command Prompt, the equivalent escape character is `^`.
-In both cases, take care not to include a space after the escape character.].
+In Windows Command Prompt, the equivalent escape character is `^`; in Windows Powershell, the equivalent escape character is `` ` ``.
+In all cases, take care not to include a space after the escape character.].

 ```bash